-The Pemberton DNA Project hosted at FamilyTree DNA has 6 full results for their Y-37 (37 markers) tests.
+Already in June, 2011 the Pemberton DNA Project hosted at FamilyTree DNA had 6 full results for their Y-37 (37 markers) tests.
 Three of these six are well documented back to Cheshire, England, in the 1600’s and a fourth one, whose DNA shows he is a not too distant cousin of the first three, is from a man presently living in Cheshire.
 These are valuable additions to the project as they will prove a means of helping other American lines get “over the pond” when their samples prove to be similar enough.
 The other two samples show very distant relationship to the first four.
 It is no surprise that two Pemberton’s appear to have their most recent common ancestor (MRCA) a thousand years ago or more.
 It is probably that several unrelated families, who lived in Pemberton, Lancashire, for example, would adopt the surname during those years when surnames were first coming into common usage.

 The Exact DNA Profile of George Pemberton, b. about 1660 Is Positively Identified